-You do not have to carry out any further checks A passport (current or expired) showing A current Immigration Status Document the holder, or a person named in the issued by the Home Office to the holder passport as the child of the holder, is a with an endorsement indicating that the British citizen or a citizen of the UK and named person is allowed to stay indefinitely Colonies having the right of abode in the in the UK or has no time limit on their stay in the UK, together with an official document giving the person's permanent A passport or passport card (current or National Insurance number and their expired) showing that the holder is a name issued by a government agency or a national of the Republic of Ireland. previous employer.
-A document issued by the Bailiwick of A birth or adoption certificate issued in Jersey, the Bailiwick of Guernsey or the Isle the UK, together with an official document of Man, which has been verified as valid giving the person's permanent National by the Home Office Employer Checking Insurance number and their name issued Service, showing that the holder has by a government agency or a previous been granted unlimited leave to enter or employer. remain under Appendix EU to the Jersey Immigration Rules, Appendix EU to the A birth or adoption certificate issued in the Immigration (Bailiwick of Guernsey) Rules Channel Islands, the Isle of Man or Ireland, 2008 or Appendix EU to the Isle of Man together with an official document giving Immigration Rules. the person's permanent National Insurance number and their name issued by a A current passport endorsed to show that government agency or a previous employer. the holder is exempt from immigration control, is allowed to stay indefinitely in the A certificate of registration or naturalisation UK, has the right of abode in the UK, or has as a British citizen, together with an official no time limit on their stay in the UK. document giving the person's permanent National Insurance number and their name issued by a government agency or a previous employer.
+You do not have to carry out any further checks

+- A passport (current or expired) showing the holder, or a person named in the passport as the child of the holder, is a British citizen or a citizen of the UK and Colonies having the right of abode in the UK. - A passport or passport card (current or expired) showing that the holder is a national of the Republic of Ireland. - A document issued by the Bailiwick of Jersey, the Bailiwick of Guernsey or the Isle of Man, which has been verified as valid by the Home Office Employer Checking Service, showing that the holder has been granted unlimited leave to enter or remain under Appendix EU to the Jersey Immigration Rules, Appendix EU to the Immigration (Bailiwick of Guernsey) Rules 2008 or Appendix EU to the Isle of Man Immigration Rules. - A current passport endorsed to show that the holder is exempt from immigration control, is allowed to stay indefinitely in the UK, has the right of abode in the UK, or has no time limit on their stay in the UK.